vernisaz/simcom/doc/PIs.md

 Select a desired installation type.

-You will need to relogining in SSH session or restart the terminal after the installation's finished.
+You will need to relogin in SSH session or restart the terminal after the installation's finished.

 ## Build Rust crates and final web server with apps